2,458 texts in Legends of the Jews (Ginzberg)

 He was a righteous king, determined to bring his people back to God.
 He tore down idols, reinstituted the proper observance of the Law, and really tried to get everyone on board.
 B...

-But, as Ginzberg tells us in Legends of the Jews, He held back, specifically because the people were leading God-fearing lives during the reign of Jehoiakim.
-But even the righteous...
+As Ginzberg tells us in Legends of the Jews, He held back, specifically because the people were leading God-fearing lives during the reign of Jehoiakim.
+Even the righteous couldn't...

 After his little "expedition" into Palestinian territory, he swaggered back to Babylonia, the ancient texts tell us, to a hero's welcome.
 Huge celebrations, the whole shebang.
 And ...